Testing NSI suggested by the solar neutrino tension in T2HKK and DUNE: Introduction

-On the other hand, it has been known\,\cite{deHolanda:2010am,Gonzalez-Garcia:2013usa} that there is a tension between the mass-squared difference deduced from the solar neutrino observations and the one from the KamLAND experiment.
-While Ref.\,\cite{deHolanda:2010am} proposed the sterile neutrino oscillation with the mass-squared difference of order O(10$^{-5}$) eV$^2$, it was pointed out in Ref.\,\cite{Gonzalez-Garcia:2013usa} that the tension can be resolved by introducing the flavor-dependent NonStandard Interactions (NSI) in neutrino propagation:\cite{Wolfenstein:1977ue,Guzzo:1991hi,Roulet:1991sm}
+However, it is well known\,\cite{deHolanda:2010am,Gonzalez-Garcia:2013usa} that tension occurs between the mass-squared difference deduced from the solar neutrino observations and that derived from the KamLAND experiment.
+While Ref.\,\cite{deHolanda:2010am} proposed a sterile neutrino oscillation with a mass-squared difference on the order of O(10$^{-5}$) eV$^2$ as a solution of this tension, it was pointed out in Ref.\,\cite{Gonzalez-Garcia:2013usa} that the tension can be resolved by introducing flavor-dependent non-standard interactions (NSI) in neutrino propagation:\cite{Wolfenstein:1977ue,Guzzo:1991hi,Roulet:1991sm}